Tylersuard/Yo-Model-Jokes/README.md

 * Yo model's so stupid, it thought bagging was only done at checkout counters (u/particleswarm)

+* You don't need to make hidden layers, they hide when they see you coming.

 * Yo model's so bad it's learning rate is higher than it's accuracy. (u/RedditHG)

 * Yo model's so stupid it uses a ruler to see how long it trains